-Judging by the long ears, I'd say the figure in this old German Sulphide is a DONKEY rather than a HORSE, which there has been some controversy over, but since it's my marble I'm calling it a donkey even though horses sell better--when you own it, you get to name it.
+Judging by the long ears, I'd say the figure in this old German Sulphide is a DONKEY rather than a HORSE, which there has been some controversy over, but since it's my marble, I'm calling it a donkey even though horses sell better--when you own it, you get to name it.

-The figure, with average, hard to capture, detailing, is situated a little forward of center and a bit off to the left when viewed from the front, third picture.
-There is a large bubble on one side that is easily seen in all but the first picture.
-The pontail mark has near perfect placement on the bottom very near dead center.
-As with all sulphides, the process used to make the marble is what is called a SINGLE GATHER, a very old, very slow, and very expensive process, that was mainly discontinued after the invention of the marble scissors in 1848.
-CONDITION: NEAR MINT(+) 8.9 The surface has the nice wet shiny look that presents MINT in hand, and even to a large degree in these enlarged pictures; but, close examination with a bright light and 10x Jewelers loupe reveals a smattering of ultra-light, almost microscopic, wear.
+CONDITION: NEAR MINT(+) 8.9 The surface has the nice wet shiny look that presents MINT in hand, even to a large degree in these enlarged pictures.
+Still, close examination with a bright light and 10x Jewelers loupe reveals a smattering of ultra-light, almost microscopic, wear.
 I really can't find any further anomalies.
-Even the single pontail mark is as clean as the day it was made.
-Certainly never played with.
+Even the single pontail mark is as clean as when it left the factory.
+There was certainly never any playtime or handling.
 You may click here to view the grading system I use.
 Size 44.33mm or 1.745" at the equator. | |||||

 Place Your Order |